mideind/GreynirSeq/src/greynirseq/ner/README.md

 ### Name Tagging

 For Icelandic NER the included IceBERT-NER model is used.
-For english a NER model fine tuned on BERT large from huggingface is used with spacy as fallback if sentence length is too long for the model to process.
+For english a NER model fine tuned on BERT large from huggingface is used with spacy as fallback (`python -m spacy download en_core_web_lg`) if sentence length is too long for the model to process.
 Note that this results in downloading of data beyond 1Gb.

 The script accepts a tab separated English to Icelandic file, e.g.